remi/her/README.md

     :metadata => {}
   }
 end

+# User.find(1) will now expect "https://api.example.com/users/1" to return something like '{ "id": 1, "name": "Tobias Fünke" }'
 ```

-This feature is not stable and might change in the future, probably by using a middleware throught [Faraday](https://github.com/technoweenie/faraday).
+This feature is not stable and might change in the future, probably by using a middleware through [Faraday](https://github.com/technoweenie/faraday).

 ## Relationships